Sherab-Z/JS-Calculator/docs/pseudo.md

 # Current TODO's

 ## Bugs:
+[] If '.' is input first, it replaces whatever number is already there in inputStr, and sets oparandA to '.'
 [x] executeOperation function calls: it's being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
 [x] Result is not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function